aiidateam/aiida-core/docs/source/concepts/processes.rst

 Process exit codes
 ==================
 The previous section about the process state showed that a process that is ``Finished`` does not say anything about whether the result is 'successful' or 'failed'.
-The ``Finished`` state means nothing more than that the engine managed to run the process to the end of execution without it encountering exceptions or being killed.
+The ``Finished`` state means nothing more than that the engine succeeded to run the process to the end of execution, without it encountering exceptions or being killed.
 To distinguish between a 'successful' and 'failed' process, an 'exit status' can be defined.
 The `exit status is a common concept in programming <https://en.wikipedia.org/wiki/Exit_status>`_ and is a small integer, where zero means that the result of the process was successful, and a non-zero value indicates a failure.
-By default a process that terminates nominally will get a zero exit status.
+By default a process that terminates nominally will get a ``0`` (zero) exit status.
 To mark a process as failed, one can return an instance of the :py:class:`~aiida.engine.processes.exit_code.ExitCode` named tuple, which allows to set an integer ``exit_status`` and a string message as ``exit_message``.
 When the engine receives such an ``ExitCode`` as the return value from a process, it will set the exit status and message on the corresponding attributes of the process node representing the process in the provenance graph.
 How exit codes can be defined and returned depends on the process type and will be documented in detail in the respective :ref:`calculation<working_calculations>` and :ref:`workflow<working_workflows>` development sections.